frascu/frascu.github.io/content/privacy.en.md

 draft: false
 ---

-I collect usage data using google analytics for the purposes of visualizing the traffic on this website.
+I collect usage data using [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) for the purposes of visualizing the traffic on this website.

 All data is anonymized and I do not sell or share any data with third parties.